microsoft/MixedRealityToolkit-Unity/Documentation/Diagnostics/ConfiguringDiagnostics.md

 **Window Offset**

 The offset, from the center of the view port, to place the Visual Profiler.
-The offset will be in the direction of the [Window Anchor](#window-anchor).
+The offset will be in the direction of the *Window Anchor* property.

 **Window Scale**